Professor Hussein Kassim

 - At University level, I am a member of the ESRC Internal Review College

-- At School level, I am impact champion and a member of the professorial advisory board.
+- At School level, I am research director, impact champion, and a member of the PPL Executive.
 I was co-convenor of ‘The Too Difficult Box’ and a founder of policy@uea, a group that brings together researchers with interests in public policy and public administration from across the University.
 I served as Head of School from 2010 to 2013, during which the time the School rose in The Guardian University Guide ranking from 41st to 16th of UK Politics and International Relations departments.

-- At the Centre for Competition Policy, I am a member of the management board.
+- I am a faculty member of the Centre for Competition Policy.
 I was Co-Investigator for the second stage ESRC grant 2009-14, a member of the Steering Group from 2009 and coordinator of ‘Project 2 - Institutions’ research theme 2006-2014.
 With Bruce Lyons, I convened the 2013 ESRC Centre for Competition Policy Summer Conference on ‘Institutions and Competition Policy’